dfordolapo/securegate/REFLECTION.md

 ### Q6 - Boy Scout Rule

-**Code reference:** `auth.ts`
+**Code reference: app/api/forgot-password/route.ts, auth.ts

-While working on login validation, I cleaned up repeated authentication checks and removed unnecessary logic that was left from earlier debugging.
+While debugging authentication, I noticed repeated user lookup and validation logic across multiple routes.
+Both the login flow and forgot-password flow were querying users with similar checks before continuing.

-I also improved the password validation flow so failed logins return clean responses instead of confusing errors.
+I cleaned this up by moving shared authentication-related logic into reusable helpers instead of repeating Prisma queries and validation in multiple route handlers.

-**What goes wrong if ignored:**
+I also simplified the error handling so routes returned consistent responses instead of different messages depending on where the validation failed.

-Unused or messy logic makes debugging harder later and increases the chance of hidden bugs.
+If I ignored this cleanup, authentication logic could drift over time and different routes might handle the same user state differently.
 ---

 ### Q7 - Gall's Law